What is School Refusal or School Can’t?

 For PARENTS

-School Refusal can look like:
+School Refusal/Can’t can look like:

 Frustration, distress & being overwhelmed.